-This makes it especially important to call the police immediately if you have

-	been in a car accident involving injuries.
+This makes it especially important to call the police immediately if you have been in a car accident involving injuries.

-	You will then have the opportunity to give your testimony to the officer

-	directly and ensure that he or she files a detailed police report.
+You will then have the opportunity to give your testimony to the office directly and ensure that he or she files a detailed police report.

 Get the Help You Deserve from an Experienced Atlanta Car Accident Lawyer

 When it comes to assembling evidence for a car accident claim, there is no substitute for experienced legal representation from a truck accident attorney.

 At Angell Law Firm, we help car accident victims throughout the Atlanta area obtain the compensation they deserve with a robust legal defense in and out of the courtroom.

 Call our truck accident attorneys today at 770-217-4954 for a free consultation to discuss your case.